Achinon/mafia_game_v2/README.md

 ### Additional notes on setup:

-After performing the migration, for a fully working flow, a command ```php bin/console app:populate-roles-table``` is required to add existing roles into table.
+After performing the migration, for a fully working flow, a command ```php bin/console app:populate-roles-table``` is required to add existing roles into the table.

 ### Documentation: